Dana Antal: College hockey

 After completing her minor hockey career, Antal was offered a scholarship to play hockey at Cornell University.

 Club hockey

 On March 22, 1998, Dana Antal scored at 5:31 of a 10-minute overtime period on a pass from Jennifer Botterill as Team Alberta (represented by the Calgary Oval X-Treme) defeated Team Ontario (represented by the Beatrice Aeros) by a 3-2 mark to win the Esso Nationals.
 In the tournament, Antal scored two goals and added an assist at the games.
 She scored a goal in the 2003 Esso Women's National Hockey Championship to help Team Alberta win the Abby Hoffman Cup.

 International play

 Antal was a member of the Canadian National Team that won gold at the Women’s World Hockey Championships in 2001.
-She was selected to the team in 2000 but was unable to play.
+She was selected to the team in 2000 but was unable to play due to a torn anterior cruciate ligament.
 She was a member of the Canadian Olympic Team that won a gold medal at the 2002 Winter Olympics in Salt Lake City.